GoGuardian Teacher Video Conferencing Overview

 The video conferencing feature allows teachers to:

-- Initiate group audio or video calls with students
+- Initiate group audio or video calls with students (up to 2-hour time limit)

 - Initiate one-on-one audio or video calls with students